 As part of our mission to inspire people to embrace their own inner Spirit of CAN., we encourage the practice of writing down your goals.

-The goal card you just received is a shared goal card with the founder of the Spirit of CAN., Andy Bestwick and friend Matt Shackley.
+The goal card you just received is a shared goal with the founder of the Spirit of CAN., Andy Bestwick and his good friend Matt Shackley.
 Their goal is to establish a non-profit or foundational entity to educate people on what Andy calls the Science of CAN.
 Basically our "how" for the brand.
-Brands often talk about their "why", Spirit of CAN. is in focused on the "how."
+Brands often talk about their "why", Spirit of CAN. is focused on the "how."
 We specifically want to develop tools and curriculum overcome self defeating "can't" thoughts.

 The goal card art depicts a Science of CAN. leader (Matt Shackley - future Executive Director) taking kids/ young adults on journey up a mountain, maybe Kokee on Kauai or maybe somewhere in Colorado.
 Along the journey they're collecting the basic human needs of health, safety, esteem, and love.
 One of Andy's favorite theories of psychology, Maslow's hierarchy of needs.